simon-frankau/wordle-solver/README.md

 As a result of https://twitter.com/gcapell/status/1480003186836398080 , I'm looking at how many steps the obvious greedy algorithm takes to guess, in the worst case.
+It turns out that even a greedy guessing algorithm can always solve Wordle in 5 guesses.

 # Solutions